Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

    * As a final remark and recomendation, please keep in mind that were much more drivers without passenger surveyed in the data provided as show in the histogram below.
 Therefore, I can nor discard some sort of bias involved.
-Consequently, **I do recommend to to survey more drivers with passengers some concern about the aforementioned bias can be diminished.**
+Consequently, **I do recommend to to survey more drivers with passengers, so some concern about the aforementioned bias can be diminished.**

      ![](images/histogramdriverswithout_withpassengers.png)